carbon-design-system/carbon-for-ibm-dotcom-design-kit/README.md

 * The Carbon for IBM.com Design Kit is currently available as a closed pilot.
 If you are an adopter that is migrating to Carbon in your roadmap, you can reach out to us via Slack at `#carbon-for-ibm-dotcom`, or [open an issue here](https://github.com/carbon-design-system/carbon-for-ibm-dotcom-design-kit/issues).

-* The Design Kit requires having the latest version of <a href="https://www.sketchapp.com/">Sketch</a> installed.
+* The Design Kit requires having the latest version of Figma installed.
-* Open the Design Kit file in Sketch
-* Core visual styles, components, and templates are broken out into respective pages
+* In a new Figma File, open the libraries overlay and enable `Carbon for IBM.com v2 BETA` from the list.
 * Use the components and core visual styles to build out your design
-* Updates to the Design Kit will be posted in our change log, so check back frequently for changes!
+* Updates to the Design Kit will be announced in your Figma files.
+Be sure to update to get latest versions of components and patterns.

 ### Developers:
 Carbon for IBM.com is available at our <a href="http://github.com/carbon-design-system/carbon-for-ibm-dotcom">Github repo</a>.
 Check out https://www.ibm.com/standards/web/carbon-for-ibm-dotcom for more information.